fkaygisiz/firstPlayTrial/README.md

 3. After the project is loaded execute `run`
 4. Open `localhost:9000` in your browser
 5. You may be prompted by the apply evolutions screen, simply press `Apply this script now!`.
-If everything is up and running smoothly, you will see the holidu welcome response
+If everything is up and running smoothly, you will see the welcome response

 ```
 {
-  title: "Holidu Search Challenge",
+  title: "Search Challenge",
   version: "1"
 }
 ```